cancervariants/cancervariants.org/collections/_leadership/manuela_benary.md

 project:
   - vmtb
 ---
-Manuela Benary is a Bioinformatician at the Core Unit Bioinformatics (CUBI) which provides bioinformatics and data analysis expertise for translational research at the Berlin Institute of Health (BIH).
+Manuela Benary is the lead bioinformatician at the Charité Comprehensive Cancer Center and a scientist at the Core Unit Bioinformatics (CUBI) which provides bioinformatics and data analysis expertise for translational research at the Berlin Institute of Health (BIH).